moonlight-mod/moonlight-mod.github.io/docs/using/install.md

 # Installation

 There are two ways to install moonlight: through an experimental GUI installer, or manually building it yourself.
-Until the installer is stabilized, manual installations are suggested. **moonlight is currently experimental and is not suggested for end users.
+Installs via the automatic launchers are heavily recommended for users. **moonlight is currently experimental and is not suggested for end users.
 If you are not a developer, please refrain from installing moonlight at this time.**

 ## moonlight-installer

-An [experimental installer](https://github.com/moonlight-mod/moonlight-installer) exists, but it is a work in progress.
-Binaries are available through GitHub Actions.
-It currently features little error handling and lack of support for some platforms (particularly Linux).
+Our [installer](https://github.com/moonlight-mod/moonlight-installer/releases/latest) automates the installation process for you, this is the recommended way of installing.

-To use it, download and run the installer, download moonlight through it, and then patch a Discord installation.
+To use it, [download](https://github.com/moonlight-mod/moonlight-installer/releases/latest) and run the installer, download moonlight through it, and then patch a Discord installation.
 Discord installations are autodetected on your machine.

 ## Manual installations